-Type 5: Large snimal stations for thermal effect studies.
+- Type 5: Large animal stations for thermal effect studies.
 Animals are anesthetized and held in place against quartz covered exposure ports (the quartz windows will shield against sand blast effects).
-In those ports, where time vs. effect is studied, the signal is taken from the flash by a photoelectric cell (celled "bluebox", apparently very reliable signal corps equipment).

-- 2. Drone Animal Chambers: Mice are placed in two compartments of the drone fuselage.
+In those ports, where time vs. effect is studied, the signal is taken from the flash by a photoelectric cell (called "bluebox", apparently very reliable signal corps equipment). - 2.
+Drone Animal Chambers: Mice are placed in two compartments of the drone fuselage.
 Individual cells are not used.
-In one compartment, the outside air containing f.p. is admitted.
+In one compartment, the outside air containing f.n. is admitted.
 In the second compartment, the air is filtered and mice and tradescantia inflorescence are used as integrating dosimeters.
-These designs have been tested out at Sandia.
+These designs have been tested out at Jandia.
 Mice withstand the lowered temperature and oxygen tension well.
-Tests are also being conducted on radiation effects at simulated pressure and temperature at Los Alamos. - III Detailed Flans of Indicidual Experiments: - A. Biological Dosimetry studied by Anderson of C.I.T., who made observations on the Bikini corn.
+Tests are also being conducted on radiation effects at simulated pressure and temperature at Los Alamos.

+III Detailed Flans of Indicidual Experiments:

+- A. Biological Dosimetry - 1.
+Corn: Corn undergoes a disproportionately large number of somatic mutations when irradiated with neutrons.
+Tackets of kernels will be exposed to differing amounts of radiation ranging from a minimum of 15,000 gamma roentgens and 1015 neuts/cm2 to a maximum of 300,000 gamma r and 1015 neuts.
+Closest station will be 300 yards and recovery will be delayed for several days.
+The seeds will be studied by Anderson of J.I.T., who made observations on the Bikini corn.
 Controls have been studied carefully with 250 k.v. x-rays and with water boiler neuts. at Los Alamos.

-1. Corn: Corn undergoes a disproportionately large number of somatic mutations when irradiated with neutrons.
-Tackets of kernels will be exposed to differing amounts of radiation ranging from a minimum of 15,000 gamma roentgens and 1013 neuts/cm2 to a maximum of 300,000 gamma r and 1015 neuts.
-Closest station will be 300 yards and recovery will be delayed for several days.
-The seeds will be